 Lüpertz is a contemporary of Anselm Kiefer, A. R. Penck, and George Baselitz and is a prominent figure in postwar German art.
 He provoked controversy in the 1970s with a series of paintings that incorporated the by-then taboo motifs of the military helmet, the ear of corn, and the military cap from World War II.
 Throughout the following decades, Lüpertz continued to reinvent his art and challenge viewers by employing irony and literary and religious symbology in his compositions.
 In 2002, the artist completed his first monumental public sculpture, a statue of Aphrodite, which was installed in Augsburg, Germany.
 The residents of the city were so incited by the ugliness of the work that the City Council had it removed.
 Nicholas Serota, director of the Tate art museums and galleries in London, has written that Lüpertz is “one of the most adventurous contemporary painters in Germany.”

-Markus Lüpertz taught and was director of his alma mater Kunstakademie Düsseldorf from 1987-2009, and he is the recipient of numerous awards, including the Villa Romana Prize, the German Critics Association Prize, and the Julio Gonzalez prize.
-In fall 1988, Markus Lüpertz spent a week at Crown Point Press, San Francisco, where he produced six etchings.
-The artist is represented by Michael Werner Gallery in New York, London, and Germany.
+Markus Lüpertz’s first comprehensive retrospective was in the Bundeskunsthalle in Bonn, Germany in 2009.
+Important surveys of his work have been held at Haus der Kunst, Munich (2019); the Hirshhorn Museum and the Phillips Collection, Washington, DC (2017); The Hermitage State Museum, St. Petersburg (2014); Museum de Bellas Artes, Bilbao (2014); and Gemeentemuseum, The Hague (2011).
+The artist taught and was director of his alma mater, Kunstakademie Düsseldorf, from 1987-2009.
+He is the recipient of numerous awards, including the Villa Romana Prize, the German Critics Association Prize, and the Julio Gonzalez prize.
+In fall 1988, Lüpertz spent a week at Crown Point Press, San Francisco, where he produced six etchings.
+He is represented by Michael Werner Gallery in New York, London, and Germany.
 Currently living and working in Düsseldorf and Berlin, Lüpertz has said, “I’m a painter of my century.
 I’m a German painter.”

 -Katharine Fulton-Peebles, Crown Point Press